RunestoneInteractive/thinkcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 User Defined Classes
 --------------------

 We've already seen classes like ``str``, ``int``, ``float`` and ``Turtle``.
 These were defined by Python and made available for us to use.

-However, in many cases when we are solving problems we need to create data objects that are related to the problem we are trying to solve.
-We need to create our own classes.
+However, in many cases, it can helpful to have data objects that are uniquely tailored to represent concepts related to the specific problem we are trying to solve.
+For these situations, Python gives us the ability to **create our own custom classes**.

+A custom class pretty much always comes about when you want to cluster together a few disparate pieces of information into one larger coherent concept.
 As an example, consider the concept of a mathematical point.
 In two dimensions, a point is two numbers (coordinates) that are treated collectively as a single object.
 Points are often written in parentheses with a comma separating the coordinates.
 For example, ``(0, 0)`` represents the origin, and ``(x, y)`` represents the point ``x`` units to the right and ``y`` units up from the origin.
 This ``(x,y)`` is the state of the point.

 Thinking about our diagram above, we could draw a ``point`` object as shown here.